-The partnership of Watson & Brown was formed by John Brown and James Watson in 1824, who had both been maltsters in Newton and Wallacetown respectively.
-They established a successful brewing business at the first Ayr Brewery in Wallacetown..
+The partnership of Watson & Brown was formed by James Watson and John Brown in 1824, who had both been maltsters in Newton and Wallacetown respectively.
+They established a successful brewing business at the Wallacetown Brewery which had been established by James's father in 1818.
+They also took on the old Ayr Brewery after John Ramsay was declared bankrupt in 1825.

-In 1833 they moved their operations across the river to Ayr, where they built a new Ayr Brewery in Mill Street.
+In 1833 they moved their operations across the river to Ayr, to a newly built Ayr Brewery in Mill Street.

 The partnership was dissolved in 1850, and James then carried on the business as James Watson & Son.